sandstede-lab/Auto07p/auto07p_installation_guide.md

 ## Windows
 Use one of the following instructions.
-* Download [Massimiliano Grosso's installation guide](http://people.unica.it/massimilianogrosso/auto-on-windows/) and follow the instructions there.
 * Install Ubuntu under Windows and follow the instructions for Linux above.
 * Proceed as follows:
   * Install MinGW, including msys, msys-base, gcc, and gfortran.
 The msys shell can be found in ```C:\MinGW\msys\1.0\msys.bat``` and the home directory is located in ```C:\MinGW\msys\1.0\home```.